Andrettin/Wyrmsun/readme.txt

 - A unit type's bonus against mounted units, bonus against buildings, bonus against giants and backstab bonus now appear in its popup.
 - The Dwarven Yale Rider is now trainable, if the player has a Yale Pen and a Smithy.
 - Added Horse (unit graphics by b_o).
+- Fixed the display of the mercenary hiring popup.

 -----------------------------------------------------------------------
 - 1.3.3